-PRP has shown some significant promise with respect to intra-articular therapy for treatment of cartilage, the meniscus, and the disease of osteoarthritis.
-Studies have described using PRP to increase chondrocyte extracellular matrix production and synovial hyaluronic acid production and to improve patient pain/function in osteoarthritis.17-22 Osteoarthritis is a catastrophic joint disease that severely affects veterinary clients.
+PRP has shown significant promise with respect to intra-articular therapy for treatment of cartilage, the meniscus, and osteoarthritis.
+Studies have described using PRP to increase chondrocyte extracellular matrix production and synovial hyaluronic acid production and to improve pain and function in patients with osteoarthritis.17-22

+Osteoarthritis is a catastrophic joint disease that severely affects veterinary clients.
 It is advantageous for a practice to provide an autologous therapy to help relieve the pain associated with osteoarthritis.